 Anhedonia is a type of emotional detachment that specifically prevents you from being able to feel joy or pleasure, and is a strong sign that you are dangerously depleted.

-Instead of dealing with the source of what is actually draining you, you’re hypersensitive to the tiniest irritation, and projecting those feelings onto sources other than the one that’s really mucking you up.
+Instead of dealing with the source of what is actually draining you, you’re hypersensitive to the tiniest irritation.

 7. Lack Of Motivation

 You really don’t have the wherewithal to do much of anything.

 You might be wearing the same underpants a few days in a row because you can’t be bothered to change your clothes, let alone shower.

 You might have lost weight because you can’t bring yourself to eat (it’s not like you have much of an appetite anyway).